Tres-Finance/public-docs/modules/custodian-integration/README.md

 Custodian integration in TRES provides:

-- **Automated Data Sync**: Seamless import of custodial holdings and transactions
+- **Automated Data Sync**: Seamless import of custodial holdings and transactions throughout the day
 - **Unified Portfolio View**: Complete view of all assets in one platform
-- **Compliance Support**: Built-in compliance and audit capabilities
+- **Compliance Support**: Built-in compliance and audit capabilities including Proof of Funds
-- **Enterprise Security**: Bank-grade security for sensitive financial data
+- **Enterprise Security**: Bank-grade security for sensitive financial data with read-only access
-- **Scalable Solution**: Support for multiple custodians and growing portfolios
+- **Scalable Solution**: Support for multiple custodians (Fireblocks, Coinbase Prime, Anchorage, Copper, BitGo, Fordefi) and growing portfolios
+- **Real-Time Visibility**: Maintain current holdings without manual data entry or file uploads

 By properly configuring custodian integration, you can ensure that your TRES platform provides a complete and accurate view of your digital asset portfolio, including both custodial and non-custodial holdings, while maintaining the highest security and compliance standards.